gobit0dic/Salesforce-AWS-Eventbus/README.md

 If you added the event bus to CloudWatch, you will see the logfile there.
 ![](assets/img/event_log.png)

-## Future Improvements
-- Compare costs for full payload event vs. change event + data retrieve via API
-- I implement a monitoring system for the Salesforce-side of the bus

 ## Limitations
 - It just works for me with ChannelTypes = event.
 Data channel like Change Data Capture should work but didn't for me.
 Probably we just have to wait for the next update until you can get rid of custom platform events